-Competition

-Introduction
+Competition Introduction

 Sky is a channel provider, a distributor of television services and a DTH (satellite) platform service provider.
-Sky also offers broadband and telephony services to its DTH customers, as well as a range of other services including variants of VOD, games via both interactive TV and the internet, and gambling services via TV, telephone and the internet.
+Sky also offers broadband and telephony services to its DTH customers, as well as a range of other services including variants of video on demand (VOD) via the set-top box and online, games via both interactive TV and the internet, and betting and gaming services via TV, telephone and the internet.